thisdwhitley/scrawlings/themes/beautifulhugo/README.md

 I have made the following changes in this fork:

-- updated the colors of the links to reflect my preference for NCSU
+- updated the colors of the links to reflect my allegiance NCSU
 - update the "See Also" section to align with my posts

 ![Beautiful Hugo Theme Screenshot](https://github.com/halogenica/beautifulhugo/blob/master/images/screenshot.png)